Laguna Coast Wilderness Park

 Just before turning left into Laurel Spur Ridge, we came across a granite outcropping that drops 60 feet to the canyon floor.
 I am told that a waterfall runs down this cliff after a rainy day.
 Unfortunately, it was totally dry when we visited in June.

 After I turned into Laurel Spur, we had a great view of the hills and canyons – and the Santa Ana mountains in the distance.

 This ridge connects with Crystal Cove State Park trails.
 You can keep going for a much longer hike, but we turned back into Willow Canyon and started descending back to the parking lot.

 If you like to try the hike from the other direction, there is a good guide here.
 The advantage of starting from Laurel Canyon is that you will warm up while going on a level trail for a while - before starting your climb.
 On the opposite direction, you will start climbing almost right away.

 This wilderness area has many more trail to explore.
 Some of the suggested trails are Barbara’s Lake Trail, and Big Bend Loop with an Ocean view.
 Some of those trails connect to Crystal Cove system of trails.
 Read more about Crystal Cove State Park here.

 Flora and Fauna

 The Laguna Coast Wilderness is rich with vegetation and wildlife.
-Some of it will cross your path on your hikes.
-I was lucky to see rabbits and gophers, a roadrunner, lots of lizards, butterflies, bees, and a few Hawks.
+Some of it will cross your path on your hikes. we were lucky to see rabbits and gophers, a roadrunner, lots of lizards, butterflies, bees, and a few eagles.
 Many species of birds live in the abundant vegetation.

 All this wildlife lives among Live Oak, Scrub Oak, Red Gum, and Sagebrush – with a large variety of wildflowers.